K-scope/K-scope/README.txt

 First of all, K-scope requires JDK7 or later.
 Please download from Oracle site. http://www.oracle.com/technetwork/java/javase/downloads/index.html

 In addition, this tool uses intermediate codes created by front end of the Omni XcalableMP compiler.

 Please download and compile the F_Front and atool program. http://www.hpcs.cs.tsukuba.ac.jp/omni-compiler/xcalablemp/download.html

-If you can access a server installed with Omni XcalableMP compiler, you can build intermediate code on the server remotely via SSH service by SSHconnect.jar, instead of above installation process.
+If you can access a server installed with Omni XcalableMP compiler, you can build intermediate codes on the server remotely via SSH service by SSHconnect.jar.
+This software is an utility for remote command execution with automatic transfer.
-This fruit is collaboration between AICS HPC Usability Team and AICS Software Development Team to enhance the K-scope's feature.
+It is developed by RIKEN AICS HPC Usability Team in collaboration to enhance the K-scope's feature, and is bundled with the binary package of the K-scope.

 This setup is easy.
 Firstly, SSHconnect.jar is placed in the same directory as kscope.jar.
 After starting the K-scope, new option is enabled in new project wizard.